India Lockdown

-India Lockdown is a 2022 Indian Hindi-language drama film directed by Madhur Bhandarkar and produced by Pen India Limited along with Bhandarkar Entertainment.
+India Lockdown is a 2022 Indian Hindi-language drama film directed by Madhur Bhandarkar and produced by P J Motion Pictures and Pen India Limited along with Bhandarkar Entertainment.
 The film stars an ensemble cast of Shweta Basu Prasad, Aahana Kumra, Prateik Babbar, Sai Tamhankar, Prakash Belawadi and Saanand Verma.
-The film is schedule for a world premiere at 52nd International Film Festival of India.
-The film was for a commercial released on ZEE5 on December 2, 2022.
-The movie deals with the repercussions of COVID-19 lockdown in India and how the people of the country struggled through it.
+The film was scheduled for a world premiere at the 52nd International Film Festival of India.
+The film was commercially released on ZEE5 on December 2, 2022.
+The movie deals with the repercussions of the COVID-19 lockdown in India and how the people of the country struggled through it.

 Plot

 The film showcases four parallel stories – a father-daughter duo stuck in different cities, a sex worker and her troubles, a migrant worker with bare resources, and a pilot.